-Although it has not expressed any intention to do so, the company has the right under the plan to discontinue its contributions at any time and to terminate the plan subject to the provisions set forth in ERISA.
+Other.
+Although it has not expressed any intention to do so, the Sponsor has the right under the plan to modify the benefits provided to active employees, to discontinue its contributions at any time, and to terminate the plan subject to the provisions set forth in ERISA.